 Study Law with us and we’ll cover a range of thought-provoking topics on our intensive one-week course.
 You could learn about criminal law, how to collect and analyse complex information and explore real-life case studies to grasp the legal system in the world outside academia.
 We’ll also relate everything back to your professional career, helping you achieve your aspirations for fulfilling further study or creating a pathway into the legal industry.

 Our blended-learning courses combine tutor taught seminars and practical sessions to give you a chance to apply your learning to a real-life situation.
-These collaborative sessions are taught in conjunction with industry-focused workshops and trips, bringing you closer to leading businesses and innovators.
-Your teaching could also include professional career development workshops and Q&A sessions with industry professionals.
-Blending-learning courses culminate in students presenting to peers, staff and external experts.
-On competition of the course, you’ll receive a certificate and letter of recommendation from your tutor.
+These collaborative sessions are taught in conjunction with industry-focused workshops and trips, bringing you closer to leading businesses and innovators, which may include career development workshops or Q&A sessions with industry professionals.
+Blended-learning courses culminate in students presenting to peers, staff and external experts.

 You’ll have time to explore Oxford for yourself, as well as forging new friendships for the future, and there’s an action-packed programme of social activities, field trips and excursions to help bring your learning to life.
 We might even head to London for the day.